Kongfha/Vanilla-Transformer-in-PyTorch/README.md

 ## Testing

-Evaluate the model using the testing script test_example.py.
-Modify the input examples to observe the model's performance.
+Test the model using the testing script test_example.py.
+Modify the input examples to observe the model's outputs.

 ## References